yy502/laserpecker/LP_fundamentals.md

 ### Registration & Safety PIN

+_Registration has been redesigned in late Dec/2021, from Android app v3.74, iOS app v???.
+This section has been updated for the new registration process._

 The initial registration process works as below:

 1. Enter your email address and get a verification code sent to it.
 At the same time, the code is sent to the app in the background to be verified against.
-2. Wait for the verification email.
-Check your Spam/Junk folder. **Do not repeatedly click on "Send Code" button in the app.** You will end up getting multiple verification emails, but only the last one is valid.
+2. Wait for the verification email. **Check your Spam/Junk folder.
+Do not repeatedly click on "Send Code" button in the app.** You will end up getting multiple verification emails, but only the last one is valid.
 So it does not decrease your wait time but make it worse.
-3. Once you get the verification code and set your safety PIN, the safety PIN is **stored in the engraver**.
+3. Once you get the verification code and set a safety PIN for your engraver, the safety PIN and the unique ID of your engraver are stored in your account in LP's server as well as locally in your phone.
+(Previously, safety PIN was stored in the engraver itself, which sometimes caused issues.)
+You can register multiple LP devices under one account.
+This is a very useful feature for (surprisingly many) users who have multiple LP engravers.
-4. When you use your engraver with a fresh install of the LP app, you only need to verify the safety PIN at the bottom of the registration page (look carefully).
-There's no need to reregister unless you want to set a new safety PIN.
+4. When you start a fresh install of the LP app, you only need to log in once to retrieve all safety PINs for all your devices.

-If you transfer your device to a different user, you do not need to disclose your safety PIN unless you want to.
-The new user can go through the registration process like you did and overwrite the safety PIN.
+If you transfer your device to a different user, you do not need to disclose your account or safety PIN unless you want to.
+The new user can go through the registration process like you did and set their own safety PIN.

 ### App Settings